AndreasExner/ioBroker-IoT-Framework/README.md

 Working with IoT sensors and actors in ioBroker often needs a lot of development and testing.
 Every improvement needs a staging environment as well to keep the productive data untouched.
 I’ve started to setup a more or less universal dev environment for IoT devices like NodeMCU or Arduino.
 It enables a convenient and easy way to switch between dev and prod without uploading a new image to the device.

-With the **3rd generation** of the Framework I stared to include modules for hardware sensors like the BME280 to make them reusable in further projects.
+With the **3rd generation** of the Framework I started to include modules for hardware sensors like the BME280 to make them reusable in further projects.

 With the **5th generation** of the Framework was completely restructured because the long code became more and more unhandy.
 All generic and hardware specific sensors functions are moved the extension file AEX_iobroker_IoT_Framework.ino.